Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron.md

 The interface is available as a toolbox for Matlab - you can find it by searching for 'gadgetron' in the Add-On manager.

 Once installed, we're good to go!

 ## Verification

 To make sure everything is in working order, we'll run a Gadgetron integration test.
 The Matlab foreign language interface comes with a couple of examples that each double as a Gadgetron integration test.

+In order to run the Matlab integration tests, Gadgetron must know how to start Matlab.
+To start Matlab, Gadgetron will examine your PATH, and attempt to run `matlab`, similar to you typing `matlab` in a console.
+Please ensure Matlab starts if you try this yourself.
+If Matlab doesn't start, I advise that you add the Matlab `bin` folder to your path (`export PATH=/path/to/your/matlab/bin:$PATH`).

 Running a Matlab test looks something like this:
 ```bash